A shirtless demonstrator (wearing glasses and a black surgical mask) holds up a sign that reads" GENDER AFFIRMING CARE IS HEALTHCARE".

 Since 2021, 24 states have banned hormone therapy for transgender youth with gender dysphoria.
 Leading medical experts and organizations — such as the American Medical Association, the American Psychiatric Association, and the American Academy of Pediatrics — oppose these restrictions, which have already forced thousands of families across the country to travel to maintain access to medical care or watch their child suffer without it.

-In July 2023, the Sixth Circuit Court of Appeals rejected a request from families and medical providers to block a Tennessee law banning gender-affirming medical care.
-Some of the plaintiffs from that case — a Nashville-based couple and their transgender teenage daughter, and a medical provider who supports trans youth — joined plaintiffs challenging a ban on trans health care in Kentucky to ask the Supreme Court whether these laws are unconstitutional.
+In July 2023, the Sixth Circuit Court of Appeals rejected requests from families and medical providers to block laws in Tennessee and Kentucky banning gender-affirming medical care for transgender youth.
+At the same time, the Court elected to combine the requests, linking plaintiffs like a Nashville-based couple and their transgender teenage daughter, and a medical provider who supports trans youth with families in Kentucky.
+Both states asked the United States Supreme Court to rule on whether these laws are unconstitutional.

 A demonstrator carrying a sign reading "LIBERTY & JUSTICE FOR ALL!"